Water scarcity in Iran: Climate change

 Iran's overall climate has become drier over the past several decades.
 Precipitation levels have dropped by about 20-25% in key regions, exacerbating the water crisis.
 The decline in rainfall and increasing temperatures have pushed the country toward rapid desertification.
 The Zayandeh Rud River in Isfahan is a striking example.
 It has dried up multiple times over the last decade, resulting in extensive damage to agriculture.

 Iran is expected to have a mean temperature increase of 2.6 °C and a 35% decrease in precipitation within the next few decades.
 This could potentially exacerbate current drought and crop production issues.

 Drought

 Iran is an arid and drought prone country with increasing vulnerability to this natural hazard.
-Water scarcity and drought issues are among the biggest challenges facing the country.The severity of drought episodes during 1999 to 2001 was immense as it affected to varying degrees 26 provinces and over half the population of the country.
+Water scarcity and drought issues are among the biggest challenges facing the country.
+The severity of drought episodes during 1999 to 2001 was immense as it affected to varying degrees 26 provinces and over half the population of the country.

 Lake Urmia crisis

 Once the largest saltwater lake in the Middle East, Lake Urmia has shrunk by 90% since the 1970s due to dam construction, agricultural water diversion, and climate change.
 Although efforts to restore the lake have been made since 2013, Lake Urmia's decline remains one of the most visible signs of Iran's water crisis.
-In 1997, the lake's area covered approximately 5,000 km² but shrank to 500 km² by 2013.
+In 1997, the lake's area covered approximately 5,000 km^{2} but shrank to 500 km^{2} by 2013.
 Restoration projects have helped recover some of the lake, but challenges persist.